All News

 Apprentice Application Dates

-Applications are now accepted 12 months a year.
 The best qualified applicants will be offered placement in our program and/or with an electrical contractor based on availability of opportunities and the qualification level of candidates.

 You may come to our office at the date and time listed below or you may print out the application from the application tab.
 If you choose to submit by mail, you will need to photocopy the required documents and produce the originals on or preferably before the day of the exam.